CONTROL WHAT YOU CAN CONTROL

 "Things that he sees in practice that's maybe not super clean or not perfect, they get the adjustments, they get it fixed and the next day it looks a lot better.
 Going through that process with a young player potentially seeing some things for the first time, which happens.
 But he's done a great job of seeing it and being presented with those things and keep on working on it."

-Tracy Jr. was placed in the concussion protocol following Monday's game in Pittsburgh.
-However, coach Brian Daboll told the media Thursday that the rookie back has progressed through the protocol and was a limited participant at Thursday's practice, wearing a red, non-contact uniform.
+Tracy Jr. was placed in the concussion protocol following the game in Pittsburgh.
+However, the rookie back was able to progress through the stages of the protocol and on Friday afternoon, he was cleared for Sunday's game.

 OPPORTUNITY FOR PASSING GAME